netidx/netidx-book/src/quick_start.md

 Install the above config in `~/.config/netidx-resolver.json`.
 This is the config for the local resolver on your machine.
 Make sure port 4564 is free, or change it to a free port of your choosing.
-Change the local auth socket to one of your choosing.
+If necessary you can change the local auth socket to one of your choosing.

 run `netidx resolver-server -c ~/.config/netidx-resolver.json`.
 This command will return immediatly, and the resolver server will